-Prepared by Conning, Inc. Source: Conning's Allocation OptimizerTM using investment returns and liability cash flows from GEMS Economic Scenario Generator.
-Sample provided for illustrative purposes only.
-See disclosures at end of paper
+Prepared by Conning, Inc. Source: Conning Allocation OptimizerTM using investment returns and liability cash flows from GEMS® Economic Scenario Generator.
+Example provided for illustrative purposes only.

 Strategic Targets

 Through the various types of analysis involved in the SAA process, Conning works to empower insurers to not only find an optimal investment strategy that fits their unique needs and risk tolerance, but also to communicate why a particular strategy is the most optimal for their company (Figure 8).